A latent class approach to assess the effects of dynamic adherence to polytherapy in heart failure patients: Results

 \end{itemize}

-Figure~\ref{fig:est_cond_prob} shows the estimated conditional response probabilities $\phi_{jy|u}$ for each type of drug $y$ under the selected model.
-These probabilities can be useful for interpreting the latent states.
-Latent state 1 identifies patients with a high probability of being low-adherent to all three drugs.
-Patients in state 2 have a moderate level of adherence to all drugs.
-Patients in state 3 are highly likely to adhere to RAS and moderately to the other two drugs.
-Lastly, patients in state 4 have high probability to be high adherent to all three drugs.
-Since, in our model, the latent process features an overall measure of adherence not directly observable/measurable, we indicate this process as the level of \textit{willingness} of the patients to take the prescribed drugs.
-With \textit{willingness}, we mean the individual tendency to take drugs or to follow the medical indication about non take it, so on being \textit{non-user} of the drugs.
-Based on this interpretation, the following states labelling was derived: \begin{itemize} \item Latent state 1: very-low willingness to be adherent to polytherapy \item Latent state 2: average willingness to be adherent to polytherapy \item Latent state 3: strong willingness to be adherent to RAS \item Latent state 4: strong willingness to be adherent to polytherapy \end{itemize}

-It is important to keep in mind that the model only takes into account the therapies that have been prescribed to the patient when assessing adherence.
-This means that if a patient has no prescription for a specific drug, they would be classified as a \textit{non-user}, and he is not be considered non-adherent to that drug.
-This approach ensures that the evaluation of patient adherence is based exclusively on the drugs he has to intake from clinical indications, avoiding any unnecessary penalization in evaluating overall adherence.
+Figure~\ref{fig:matrix_cond_prob} shows the estimated conditional response probabilities $\phi_{jy|u}$ for each drug $j$ under the selected model.
+These probabilities can be helpful in interpreting the latent states.
+Since, in our model, the latent process represents an overall measure of adherence not directly observable/measurable, we indicate this process as the level of \textit{willingness} of the patients to take the prescribed drugs (see~\ref{3.1} for the definition).
+Based on this interpretation, the following latent state labelling was derived: State 1 middle-low willingness to be adherent to polytherapy; State 2 middle willingness to be adherent to BB and MRA and low to RAS; State 3: middle-strong willingness to be adherent and finally, State 4; strong willingness to be adherent to polytherapy.
+It is crucial to keep in mind that if a patient does not purchase a specific drug in the entire observation period, we hypothesized that he does not have the prescription, so he will be categorized as a non-user and adherence to that drug will not be assessed.
+This approach guarantees that the evaluation of patient adherence is exclusively focused on the drugs supposed to be prescribed by clinicians, preventing any unwarranted penalization in the assessment of overall adherence.
+For example, if a patient $i$ never purchases MRA but takes RAS and BB constantly during the observation period, he will be considered a user of them and a non-user of MRA, and the model will assign him to the latent state 4 for each month.